Home and Learn: VB Net Course

-Another useful string method is Substring.
+Another useful string method in VB NET is Substring.
 This allows you to grab one string within another.
-(For example, if you wanted to grab the ".com" from the email address "firstname.lastname@example.org")
+(For example, if you wanted to grab the ".com" from the email address "email@example.com")

 In between the round brackets of Substring( ), you specify a starting position, and then how many characters you want to grab (the count starts at zero again).
 Like this: